LoganConnor44/anki-templates/readme.md

 ## Please Notice

 This project uses Typescript, which means that any code found in the `bundle` or `dist` directories are computer generated and will be trashed and recreated each time the Typescript files are transpiled.
 If you are new to Typescript please familarize yourself with [the basics](https://code.tutsplus.com/tutorials/typescript-for-beginners-getting-started--cms-29329).
-I'd hate for someone to spend a long time on great contribution but be unaware that the Javascript code is is computer generated.
+I'd hate for someone to spend a long time on great contribution but be unaware that the Javascript code is computer generated.

 # Current Issues